cyberturkey/cyberturkey.github.io/_posts/2026-03-04-Can-You-Be-Tracked-on-Public-Wifi.md

+---
+layout: post
-title: "Can You Be Tracked on Public WiFi?"
+title: "Can You Be Tracked on Public Wifi?
+What You Need to Know"
 date: 2026-03-04
-categories: [privacy]
+categories:
+  - privacy
-tags: [networking, wifi, privacy, vpn]
+tags:
+  - wifi
+  - vpn
+  - networking
+  - privacy
+---

 # Can You Be Tracked on Public Wifi?
 What You Need to Know